Read the blog post on the September Theme – TECHNOLOGY

 ELECTRONIC TRANSACTIONS (FINTECH)

 Doing our banking and paying our bills is increasingly possible electronically. helps by removing the need for transportation to an office, saving energy, and eliminating the need for physical statements and bills, saving paper and energy to transport it.
 Here in Qatar, electronic transactions have been widely embraced, so many of us are using this capability without even thinking about it.
 We need to continue to encourage this trend by opting to receive everything we can electronically, even including the sales flyers from our favorite grocery stores.

 Another popular way to use technology to reduce resource use is with electronic books.
 While eReaders, like the Kindle or Nook, are a popular option, downloadable books can also be read on a computer, tablet, or phone, requiring one less device to read them.
 2019 has seen a large number of Public Domain books become available, so our options keep increasing.
-See what books we can read electronically at no cost to us and without killing a tree.
+We can even download eBooks from the Qatar National Library at no cost using the Overdrive app.

 Finally, there are a number of smartphone apps that can help us be more sustainable.
-We can use our phones to identify plants, evaluate our driving efficiency, save water, and shop smarter.
+We can use our phones to identify plants, evaluate our driving efficiency, save water, check air quality, and shop smarter.
 We can even order household recycling with an app here in Qatar!

 This challenge supports Sustainable Development Goals 12: Responsible Consumption and Production and 13: Climate Action.